The Lordship of Blakewell, Devon

 Date unknown John de Beaumont, son and heir of Sir Philip.
 John married Joan Stockhay and had two children Katherine and William.

-1407 Sir William Beaumont, Knt., Sheriff of Devon in 1399, held the manor of Blakewell and other manors of the Punchardons.
+1407 Sir William Beaumont, Knt., High Sheriff of Devon in 1399, held the manor of Blakewell and other manors of the Punchardons.

 1411 Thomas Pyllond held Blakewell as two messuages and one carucate as a 1/2 fee of Sir William Beaumont.
 This is the last record of the Lordship and Manor of Blakewell.